TimSchoendorf/Brainstorm/SoftwareRequirementsSpecification.md

 ## 1. Introduction

 ### 1.1 Purpose
 This Software Requirements Specification (SRS) describes all specifications for the application "Brainstorm".
-It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.
+It includes an overview about this project, its vision and detailed information about the planned features and boundary conditions of the development process.

 ### 1.2 Scope
 The project is going to be realized as an Android, IOS and WebApp.